scottymcandrew/space-wiki/README.md

 This site was developed using PyCharm and is hosted on Heroku.
 The backend database is hosted on MongoDB Atlas.

-- Installation
+- Installation for your own environment.
     1. Clone Github Repo.
     2. Create MongoDB Atlas database.
+Populate with sample information.
     3. Create Heroku repo with the source code, framework Python.
-    4. Configure Heroku env variables for IP, PORT and MONGO_URI (obtainable on MongoDB Atlas).
+    4. Configure Heroku env variables for IP, PORT and MONGO_URI.
+URI is obtainable on MongoDB Atlas: click Connect > Connect your application > Driver Python 3.6 or later.
+The connection string will be shown, use this for URI. **Please note** you will need to replace "test" with your collection name.
     5. Activate the app on Heroku.
 May require Heroku CLI command: heroku ps:scale web=1

 ## Credits

 ### Content

-- All text on the page was written by myself.
+- The sample definitions data-set was obtained at https://spaceplace.nasa.gov/glossary/en/

 ### Media